UH Ahuja Medical Center Rotation

 On the first day (Thursday), the fellow is expected to see/staff inpatient consults with the nurse practitioners and attending for the day (Thursday: Barbara Williams, MD).
 All consults are initially seen by an NP, who then staffs it with the attending.
 On the first day, fellows are expected to understand the workflow.
 On subsequent days, the NPs should staff some consults directly with the fellow, who can then briefly run the case by the relevant attending.

-On the second day (Friday), the focus is on inpatient consults (Attending: Bradley Martin, MD), with the goal of staffing consults with NPs directly and running the management plan by Dr. Martin.
+On the second day (Friday), the focus is on inpatient consults (Attending: Chad Raymond, MD), with the goal of staffing consults with NPs directly and running the management plan by Dr. Raymond.

 After the first two days, fellows can choose to spend their time based on their interests.